 - Google Assistant – You can access your assistant by holding down the home button on your Android phone, or saying aloud “okay Google.”
 From there you can send messages, check appointments, play music, and a host of other things hands-free.

 - Socratic – Math help is here!
-Socratic is a smart tutoring app which can explain how to solve problems through analyzing a picture of the math problem.
+Socratic is a smart tutoring app which can explain how to solve problems by analyzing a picture of the math problem.

 - Microsoft Pix – Everyone wants to be able to take and share the perfect photo.
 Microsoft Pix helps by capturing ten frames per shutter click, using AI to select the best three, then deleting the rest, saving you storage space.